GRROWL911/aci-deployment-api/README.md

 ### What problems does this solve?

 The target use case for this sample application is client applications (i.e., mobile, web, desktop) that should not / do not have enough priviledges to directly call the Azure management API's needed for deploying new resources (such as ACI instances).
-The application leverages a service principal that has the required isloated priviledges without needed to give extended permissions to end user/client applications.
+The application leverages a service principal that has the required isloated priviledges without needing to give extended permissions to end user/client applications.

 ### Authentication / Authorization